Quick answer

 P/E Ratio = Stock Price / Earnings Per Share (EPS).
 Example: $150 stock price ÷ $7.50 EPS = P/E of 20x (earnings yield: 5%).
 The historical S&P 500 average P/E is 15–17x; high-growth tech typically trades at 30–60x+.

-Enter the Stock Price (current market price per share) and EPS (trailing twelve months earnings per share — found on any financial data site or calculated from the income statement).
+Enter the Stock Price (current market price per share) and EPS (trailing twelve months earnings per share - found on any financial data site or calculated from the income statement).
 The calculator shows the trailing P/E ratio and earnings yield.
-Optionally enter Forward EPS (analyst consensus estimate for the next 12 months) for the forward P/E, and a Target P/E Multiple to see what the stock would be worth at that multiple.
+Three optional fields unlock additional metrics:

 P/E ratio formula